The legendary American athlete Jesse Owens once said,

 V. After some years of switching jobs while meeting both ends meet, Ritz seemingly found his plum job.

 He surrendered his assigned gun and set of bullets.
 On thesame hotel, Ritz had resigned as a security guard and applied anew for a barista waiter job.
 Eventually, he was accepted to serve coffee tables.

 Earning a solid experience from Manila Pen, he was quickly accepted after he applied for a cruise ship job.

-For more interesting seafarer stories, follow us.
+For more inspiringg seafarer stories, follow this blog.

-Like Ritz, how do you plan to achieve your big dreams in life?
+What’s your plan to achieve your big dreams in life?